Grants & Funding Opportunities for Schools

 The charity Merlin's Magic Wand offers tickets to Merlin Group attractions for young people with disabilities, serious or long-term illnesses; those in care or foster homes or adopted; those impacted by domestic violence, abuse, bullying or serious crime; those with a terminally ill or recently deceased parent/carer or sibling; and young carers.

-English Heritage has over 400 sites where schools can book a free self-led visit.
+English Heritage has over 400 sites where schools can book a free self-led visit, as well as free downloadable teaching resources.

 UK-German Connection gives funding to UK schools that have a partnership with a German school.
 Funding streams usually centre on work-focused programmes, project-based programmes and visits.

 The YHA offers bursaries for schools struggling to meet the costs of residential trips.
-To be eligible, your school must be situated in an area of high social deprivation and have 30% or more of pupils registered for free school meals or the pupil premium.
-Primary, secondary and special schools can apply, as well as alternative provisions and colleges.
+To be eligible, your school must be situated in an area of high social deprivation and have 30% or more of pupils registered for FSM or the pupil premium.
+Primary, secondary and special schools can apply, as well as alternative provision providers and colleges:

 Happy Days Children's Charity has funding available for day trips and group activity holidays aimed at children and young people with additional needs.